jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_alarm_cubes_dayssincelastprocessed.md

 ---

-## When this alarm occurs
+When this alarm is raised

-Go to the Cubes page on the Storage drilldown and look at the **Last Processed** column to see when the cube was last processed.
+* Open the Storage drilldown \| Cubes page.
+* Use the **Last Processed** column to determine when the cube was last processed.